 I am a queer woman.
 I strive to be an anti-racist ally to people of color.
 I believe that white supremacy pervades every aspect of our political and social systems.
 I do my best to be an intersectional feminist, a prison abolitionist, and a believer in the inherent worth and dignity of all people (an anti-capitalist).

+My background of 15 years of travel to wild landscapes, urban & rural ecovillages, retreat centers and conscious festivals informs my work.
 I am inspired by the Global Ecovillage Network, especially the synergy of intergenerational groups like the Camphill Communities of Ireland.
 I'm a graduate of the Ecovillage Design Education Course Work and use this curriculum specifically to help groups discover tools, games and a process to tend to the Social Sustainability of their projects.

 Work one on one with Lydia